martin-henz/martin-henz/_posts/2022-05-02-ece-with-call-cc.md

 making on `operands`, the return value is guaranteed to become the first value.

+Note that this modified calling convention does not make a difference for any existing primitive functions, because they do not modify `operands'.

 ## Implementing `callcc`

 We make use of this new calling convention by implementing `callcc` as